 To understand why search operators exist, we have to look back at the early days of the Internet.
-When Google launched in the late 1990s, the web was a much smaller place, but it was also far less organized.
-As the index surged, the engineers at Google recognized that users required greater control over their queries.
+When Google launched in the late 1990s, the web was much smaller but far less organized.
+As the index surged, Google engineers recognized that users needed greater control over their queries.

 How Developers Created Google Search Operators?